mprinc/webpack.js.org/src/content/guides/asset-management.md

 Open up `index.html` in your browser again and you should see that `Hello webpack` is now styled in red.
 To see what webpack did, inspect the page (don't view the page source, as it won't show you the result, because the `<style>` tag is dynamically created by JavaScript) and look at the page's head tags.
 It should contain the style block that we imported in `index.js`.

-Note that you can, and in most cases should, [minimize css](/plugins/mini-css-extract-plugin/#minimizing-for-production) for better load times in production.
+Note that you can, and in most cases should, <span class='definition'>[minimize css](/plugins/mini-css-extract-plugin/#minimizing-for-production) for better load times in production</span>.
 On top of that, loaders exist for pretty much any flavor of CSS you can think of -- [postcss](/loaders/postcss-loader), [sass](/loaders/sass-loader), and [less](/loaders/less-loader) to name a few.

 ## Loading Images